Proto:Sonic the Hedgehog CD (Sega CD)/Ver0.02

 v0.02 is the earliest known prototype of Sonic CD for the Sega CD.
 The build is dated December 4th, 1992 (nine months and two days before final), predating the previously discovered 510 prototype, and was created for exhibition at the "Yuusei Sega World" event in Japan that year.
 It was dumped by drx on October 26th, 2019 as part of Hidden Palace's "Sonic Month."

-Much of the game had yet to be implemented, or is buggy at best.
+Much of the game isn't implemented, or is buggy at best.
 In terms of gameplay, only Acts 1 and 2 of Palmtree Panic are present in the build (though Collision Chaos and Quartz Quadrant do have leftover stage data).
 This is also the only known prototype that acknowledges the infamous "R2", which is present in the Time Attack screen, and is selectable by using a hex editor but is not functional.

 At this stage, the game calls itself CD Sonic the Hedgehog in English; an odd touch considering that the Japanese spelling does put the "CD" at the end of the name.
 An extra SEGA logo screen is present at the start, complete with classic "Se-ga!" jingle.
 It was removed after the 512 prototype.